 - Increase your self-knowledge: learn how you respond to conflict, what motivates you, what causes you stress, and how you solve problems

 - Improve working relationships by recognizing the communication needs of team members

 - Facilitate better teamwork and teach productive conflict

 - Develop stronger sales skills by identifying and responding to customer styles

 - Manage more effectively by understanding the dispositions and priorities of employees and team members

 Kolbe measures your instinctive way of doing things and the result is called your MO (method of operation).
 Gain greater understanding of your own human nature and begin the process of maximizing your potential.
 You’ll discover the freedom to be yourself and learn to stop doing things that don’t work for you.
 Learn how to focus your time and energy to be more productive and achieve your goals.

-You get graded on four modes of operation: Fact Finder, Follow Thru, Quick Start and Implementor.
-Whenever you are striving, in action-mode, or creative problem-solving mode, your MO will be in place.
-Your modes of operation having nothing to do with how smart you are or your social style; it's about how you will or will not naturally take action.
+You are graded on four modes of operation: Fact Finder, Follow Thru, Quick Start and Implementor.
+Whenever you are in striving, action-mode, or creative problem-solving mode, your MO will be in place.
+Your modes of operation having nothing to do with how smart you are or your social style; it's about how you may or may not naturally take action.

 The four-number Kolbe A result will direct you toward more effective communication, career choices and study habits.
 Relationships with loved ones and co-workers will start to feel more natural because you’ll learn to trust your instincts instead of trying to change each other.

 Gallup and Tom Rath ($20)